ghostwond3r/no-more/README.md

     - set environments variables
     - cleaning up

-The install_tools.sh will install on new created folder as you see on the images.
+The install_tools.sh will install on new created folder.
 See list of tools in the files "list_tools.txt".